top of page

 The Naadam Festival is a significant cultural event in Mongolia, often called the "Three Manly Games" or "Three Games of Men" because it traditionally featured competitions in three main sports: wrestling, horse racing, and archery.

-The festival typically takes place annually during the summer months, usually on the 11-14th of July, and it is celebrated across Mongolia as well as in Mongolian communities around the world.
-During the Naadam festival, Mongolians usually consume traditional meals such as fried dumplings called Khuushuur, and drink Horse milk we call it “Airag”.
+The festival typically takes place annually during the summer months, around July 11-14, and it is celebrated across Mongolia as well as in Mongolian communities around the world.
+During the Naadam festival, Mongolians usually consume traditional meals such as fried dumplings, called Khuushuur, and drink horse milk, called “Airag”.

 Wrestling (Bokh): Bokh, a traditional Mongolian wrestling style practiced for centuries, features unique rules, rituals, and wrestlers wearing "zodog" attire.
 Matches occur in open fields or designated arenas, aiming to topple opponents using technique and mental strength.